mmKALLL/WalkerJS/README.md

 # WalkerJS

 A simple game about a man and a road.
-Addictive.
+Deeper than you may think.

-Made as an exercise using JavaScript, because why not.
-Currently on-hold, but there will be more to come.
+Made as an exercise using vanilla JavaScript, because why not.
+Currently in early stages of development, but there will be more to come.